AU

 5. Stopping them is sometimes worse than having them

 If we don’t talk much about periods, arguably we talk even less about menopause.
 As with menstruation, menopause has both a physical and emotional dimension, and is often very challenging (although as with menstruation, experiences do vary significantly).
-For more on this, Mel Lacy at Word Alive 2019 is worth a listen.
 The bottom line: if you know a woman aged 45-55, please be kind to them.

 6. Being a woman is really very cool